Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 49 projects likely to affect the region.
-Notable ones include Holckner Family Senior Living and Community Precinct - St Kilda Road Stage 2, The Muse, 322-332 St Kilda Road Mixed-Use Development Opportunity, and The Albertine.
-Below is a list of those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 49 projects that are expected to impact the area.
+Notable projects include Holckner Family Senior Living and Community Precinct - St Kilda Road Stage 2, The Muse, 322-332 St Kilda Road Mixed-Use Development Opportunity, and The Albertine.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.